 Chama are informal saving groups that are very popular in Kenya especially among women.
 These micro-saving groups can have members as little as five to hundreds.

 Apart from the savings, most Chamas will also incorporate lending and group investment into their groups.
-The former typically involves giving members access to unsecured and emergency loans which may otherwise not be readily accessible from financial institutions.
+The former typically involves giving members access to unsecured and emergency loans which may otherwise not be readily accessible from banks and other financial institutions.

 Investments on the other hand are mostly undertaken to generate extra revenue as well as to empower members by creating self-employment opportunities.